Beautiful blooming bulbs are back at Chilliwack Tulip Festival - Chilliwack Progress

 With between seven and 15 acres of flowers in full bloom at any given time, selfie spots and photo opportunities abound.
 Seven sets of swings, outdoor lawn games, a 1950s Morris convertible and a 1965 Airstream trailer are among the charming props and settings.

-This year, the flower fields are located within 75 metres of the entrance, making the experience easier than ever to access.
+This year, the flower fields are located within 75 metres of the entrance, making the experience easier to access.

 The Farm Shop will be open daily, offering treats and refreshments to supplement the offerings from popular local food trucks.
 The shop also sells fresh-cut and potted tulips, sunflower seeds and tulip-themed souvenirs.